nativescript-vue/nativescript-vue.org/content/docs/en/elements/components/activity-indicator.md

 contributors: [MisterBrownRSA, rigor789, ikoevska]
 ---

-`<ActivityIndicator>` is a UI component that shows a progress indicator signaling to the user of an operation running in the background.
+`<ActivityIndicator>` is a UI component that shows a progress indicator signalling to the user of an operation running in the background.

 ---